 Do vitamins help to cope with the disease?

+A balanced diet and the consumption of green vegetables and fruits – rich in lutein, zeaxanthin and carotenoids – helps in the proper functioning of the natural defense mechanism of the eyes.
 However, over time it is difficult to maintain the levels of nutrients, which is why it is necessary to take dietary supplements and preparations rich in vitamins, minerals and trace elements.
 The pharmacist is the most qualified to advise the patient on this.

 The restoration of visual distress of a person with macular degeneration is based on the systematic use of personalized special glasses.